sebastianbuettrich/PYCOM/8. ML/Simple Classifier/README.md

 #export to csv the model
 dataset.to_csv("data1.csv")
  ```
-The code in the electronic device is:
+The code in the embedded device (e.g. pycom lopy)  is:

 ``` python
 import time